Steps in Purchasing Furniture

 - discuss color and fabric selections as needed

-Preparing for the Furniture to Arrive and Installed
+Preparing for the Furniture to Arrive and be Installed

 Furniture will be installed as illustrated on approved drawings.
 Installers will not deviate from the drawings.
 Please do not ask the installers to do additional work during this time without consulting the purchasing agent first.
 Installation service will include the inspection of the new furnishings, wiping the new furnishings clean of smudges and dirt, as well as removal and proper recycling/disposal of cardboard, trash and other materials.